Sally Wyatt

 Sally has worked at the Universities of Sussex, Brighton, East London and Amsterdam as well as at the British Economic and Social Research Council (ESRC) and the Royal Netherlands Academy of Arts and Sciences (KNAW).

 Professor Sally Wyatt (1959) is Professor of Digital Cultures in the Faculty of Arts & Social Sciences (FASoS) at Maastricht University.
-She is part of the Science & Technology Studies research programme.
+She is part of the Maastricht University Science, Technology and Society Studies research programme.
+Betweeen 2020-2024, she was the Associate Dean for Research in the faculty.
 Between 2018-2022, she was one of the national coordinators of the Digital Society programme of the Universities of the Netherlands (UNL).
 Until the end of 2017, she was the director of The Netherlands Graduate Research School of Science, Technology and Modern Culture (WTMC) (2011-2017).

 Wyatt was born and grew up in Canada.
 She holds a BA in Economics from McGill University (1979), an MA in Economic Policy & Planning from Sussex University (1980), and a PhD from Maastricht University (1998) (supervised by Wiebe Bijker).